Couples Estate Planning Bundle with Divorce Protection Trust

-Your business clients often have complex structures to reduce tax and provide asset protection.
+Business clients often have complex structures to reduce tax and provide asset protection.
 This adds complexity in a divorce.
 Accountants and advisers are best placed to dissect and clarify where the assets are.
 They know the client.
-The accountant and adviser have the financial training and skills.
+The accountant and adviser have financial training and skills.

 The assets held in a Family Trust are not automatically the property of the marriage.
 However, family law legislation can easily make the trust assets “property of the marriage” for a relationship breakdown.
 Is the trust’s assets part of the property of the marriage?
 It depends on whether the trust is the alter ego of the spouse – or someone outside the marriage.

 Adj Professor, Dr Brett Davies, CTA, AIAMA, BJuris, LLB, LLM, MBA, SJD